-Binary transitive closure logic (FO^{} for short) is the extension of first-order predicate logic by a transitive closure operator of binary relations.
-It is known that this logic is more powerful than FO on arbitrary structures and on finite ordered trees.
-It is also known that it is at most as powerful as monadic second-order logic (MSO) on arbitrary structures and on finite trees.
-We will study the expressive power of FO^{} on trees to show that several MSO properties can be expressed in FO^{}.
+Binary transitive closure logic (FO\ for short) is the extension of first-order predicate logic by a transitive closure operator of binary relations.
+Deterministic binary transitive closure logic (FO^D\) is the restriction of FO\ to deterministic transitive closures.
+It is known that these logics are more powerful than FO on arbitrary structures and on finite ordered trees.
+It is also known that they are at most as powerful as monadic second-order logic (MSO) on arbitrary structures and on finite trees.
+We will study the expressive power of FO\ and FOD\ on trees to show that several MSO properties can be expressed in FOD\ (and hence FO\).